Get It Shawty

-"Get It Shawty" is a song by American R&B artist Lloyd.
+"Get It Shawty" is a song by American R&B singer Lloyd.
 It was released in March 2007 as the second single from his second album, Street Love (2007).
 Lloyd stated that he wanted to try something different with the track, and be able to have fun and show off some of his hip hop and dance moves.
 The song was produced by American record producer James "J. Lack" Lackey, the half-brother of fellow R&B artist Usher; Lloyd was at the offices of Usher's management when he overheard the beat for "Get It Shawty", which he apparently liked so much that he "begged" Usher to let him have it for himself.
 The song interpolates "Pump Up the Jam" by Technotronic throughout its chorus.

-"Get It Shawty" entered Billboard's Hot R&B/Hip-Hop Songs chart at No. 57, on the chart issue dated March 24, 2007, eventually peaking at No. 4; the following week, the single debuted on the Billboard Hot 100 at No. 76, eventually rising and peaking at No. 16 on the same chart.
+"Get It Shawty" entered Billboard magazine's Hot R&B/Hip-Hop Songs chart at number 57 (on the chart issue dated March 24, 2007), eventually peaking at number 4; the following week, the single debuted on the Billboard Hot 100 at number 76, eventually peaking at number 16.
 The song was featured in the in-game radio station The Vibe 98.8 on Grand Theft Auto IV.
 In addition to several hip-hop remixes, English electronic duo Moto Blanco provided the official dance mix for the song.